rpkish/GoGOCam/readme.md

 GoPro Hero3+ (silver/black tested)

 ##Optional
-*3 220 ohm resistors
+* 3 220 ohm resistors
-*1 10K ohm resistor
+* 1 10K ohm resistor
-*1 RGB LED (common cathode) ?
-Sparkfun COM-09264
+* 1 RGB LED (common cathode) Sparkfun COM-09264
-*1 Arduino ProtoShield Kit ?
-DEV-07914 Sparkfun
+* 1 Arduino ProtoShield Kit  Sparkfun DEV-07914

 ##Sheild
 I have constructed a shield that plugs into the yun and provides me a spot to attach appropirate connecters and a status LED.
 A schematic for this board is provided in this reposoitory.